drud/quicksprint/DRUPAL_MAINTAINER_README.md

 # Drupal Quicksprint Maintainer Notes

 Quicksprint is a basic toolkit to get people started with ddev and a Drupal codebase.
-This is intended for code sprints where lots of people need to get started with the same environment in a short period of time.
+This is intended for contribution events where lots of people need to get started with the same environment in a short period of time.

 There are two parts to this project:

-1. A build of the tarball that a sprint attendee needs (done by a maintainer using Linux or Mac OS, who should be reading this right now).
+1. A build of the tarball that a contribution event attendee needs (done by a maintainer using Linux or Mac OS, who should be reading this right now).
 The maintainer uses `package_drupal_script.sh` to create a tarball/zipball for sprint attendees to use.
-2. A released tarball/zipball that has everything ready for an ordinary sprint user to get set up fast.
+2. A released tarball/zipball that has everything ready for an ordinary contributor to get set up fast.
 It includes a DRUPAL_SPRINTUSER_README.md to help them know what to do.

-Quicksprint uses [DDEV-Local](https://github.com/drud/ddev), docker, and a cloned Drupal8 repository to provide the tools to get people going quickly at a sprint.
+Quicksprint uses [DDEV-Local](https://github.com/drud/ddev), docker, and a cloned Drupal8 repository to provide the tools to get people going quickly at a contribution event.

 ## Creating a Sprint Package

 Quicksprint packages are built nightly and on tagged releases.
 We recommend downloading a tagged release from the GitHub [Releases page](https://github.com/drud/quicksprint/releases).
 You may create a custom build using this source repository.

-* To create a sprint package you will need to
+* To create a package you will need to
     * Confirm Docker is running.
     * Confirm docker-compose is available.
     * Make sure you have these packages on your build machine: curl jq zcat composer perl zip bats.
 You can run the tests/sanetestbot.sh script to test.